goojooo/goojooo/README.md

 # 💫 About Me:
-🌱 IT graduate with experience in e-commerce store development, Shopify, and modern web technologies.
-Skilled in Java, SQL, HTML, CSS, and JavaScript.
-Currently enhancing skills through the Itpreneur Master Program.
-Seeking a Software Developer role to contribute and grow. 🌱<br>
+🌱 IT graduate with experience in e-commerce store development, Shopify, and modern web technologies.<br>Skilled in Java, SQL, HTML, CSS, and JavaScript.<br>Currently enhancing skills through the Itpreneur Master Program.<br>Seeking a Software Developer role to contribute and grow. 🌱<br>

 ## 🌐 Socials: